Lattice Regularization of Reduced K\"{a}hler-Dirac Fermions and Connections to Chiral Fermions: fermions on and off the lattice

-where $L$ is a (Euclidean) Lorentz transformation $SO(D)$ acting on spinors~\footnote{\KD fermions are most naturally formulated in Euclidean signature \cite{Banks:1982iq}.
+This transformation makes it clear how the Lorentz transformation properties of a set of spinors can be compatible with a collection of tensors~\footnote{\KD fermions are most naturally formulated in Euclidean signature \cite{Banks:1982iq}.
 Extensions to Minkowski signature are possible but typically lead to non-compact flavor symmetries.}.
-It is this structure that allows the coefficients $\phi_{\mu_i\ldots\mu_p}$ to transform as $p$-forms.
-Of course in flat space this global symmetry enhances to a product of Lorentz and flavor symmetries $SO(D)\times SU(2^{D/2})$ as appropriate for $2^{D/2}$ degenerate Dirac spinors and
+One simply employs the relation $L\gamma_\mu L^\dagger=\Lambda^\nu_\mu \gamma_\nu$ where $\Lambda^\nu_\mu$ is the usual boost matrix for vectors together with the expansion of $\Psi$ given in eqn.~\ref{expansion}.

 We will be particularly interested in an operator $\Gamma$ whose action on $p$-form fields is given by

 It is easy to see that $\Gamma$ anticommutes with $K$.
 This allows us to construct a $U(1)$ transformation